138paulmiller/wyvern/README.md

 #### Dependencies
 - Chicken Scheme

 	sudo apt-get install chicken
 	sudo chicken-install r7rs
 	sudo chicken-install matchable

+- Clang

+	sudo apt-get install clang

 #### Desugar and Code Gen
-Each derived expression will have a corresponding micro-pass that wil desugar the parse-tree.
+Each derived expression will have a corresponding micro-pass that will desugar the expression in terms of core scheme expression.
 Using matches, each derived expression will be transformed into it's core represented.